Ergoold/deca/README.md

 ## Features

-deca can evaluate any expression using real numbers, addition, subtraction, multiplication, division, exponentiation, parentheses and taking absolute values.
+deca can evaluate any expression using real numbers, addition, subtraction, multiplication, division, exponentiation, parentheses and taking absolute values and roots.

 ### Planned